 A Dance with Dragons

 Euron sends Victarion to Meereen to bring Daenerys Targaryen back to him, and gives Victarion the horn.
 Victarion has the horn with him aboard the Iron Victory.
-According to Moqorro, the Valyrian glyphs on the horn read, "I am Dragonbinder ...
+According to Moqorro, a red priest, the Valyrian glyphs on the horn read, "I am Dragonbinder ...
 No mortal man shall sound me and live ...
 Blood for fire, fire for blood."

-Moqorro says whoever blows the horn will die but any dragons that hear will obey the horn's master.
-The red priests says Victarion must be made the horn's master and he must claim the horn with blood.
+Moqorro says whoever blows the horn will die, but any dragons that hear will obey the horn's master.
+The red priest says Victarion must be made the horn's master, and he must claim the horn with blood.